aws-samples/serverless-data-analytics/Lab4/README.md

 Now that you have successfully queried the dataset using Amazon Redshift Spectrum, you need to tear down the stack that you deployed using the Amazon CloudFormation template.

 1. Open the [Amazon CloudFormation Dashboard](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2)
-2. Enable the check box next to the name of the stack *(e.g. RedshiftSpectrumLab)* that you deployed at the beginingo fo the Lab.
+2. Enable the check box next to the name of the stack *(e.g. RedshiftSpectrumLab)* that you deployed at the beginning of the Lab.
 3. Click on **Actions** drop down button.
-4. Select **Delete Stack**'
+4. Select **Delete Stack**.
 5. Click **Yes, Delete** on the *Delete Stack* pop dialog
-6. Ensure that Amazon CloudFromation stack name *(e.g. RedshiftSpectrumLab)* is no longer showing in the list of stacks.
+6. Ensure that Amazon CloudFormation stack name *(e.g. RedshiftSpectrumLab)* is no longer showing in the list of stacks.

 ---
 ## License